epfml/getting-started-lauzhack/README.md

 > * CPU-only pods are cheap, approx 3 CHF/month, so we recommend creating a CPU-only machine that you can let run and use for code development/debugging through VSCODE.
 > * When your code is ready and you want to run some experiments or you need to debug on GPU, you can create one or more new pods with GPU.
 Simply specify the command in the python launch script.
 > * Using a training job makes sure that you kill the pod when your code/experiment is finished in order to save money.

-## Using VSCODE
-To easily attach a VSCODE window to a pod we recommend the following steps:
-1. Install the [Kubernetes](https://marketplace.visualstudio.com/items?itemName=ms-kubernetes-tools.vscode-kubernetes-tools) and [Dev Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extensions.
-2. From your VSCODE window, click on Kubernetes -> rcp-cluster -> Workloads -> Pods, and you should be able to see all your running pods.
-3. Right-click on the pod you want to access and select `Attach Visual Studio Code`, this will start a vscode session attached to your pod.
-4. The symlinks ensure that settings and extensions are stored in `mloscratch/homes/<gaspar username>` and therefore shared across pods.
-5. Note that when opening the VS code window, it opens the home folder of the pod (not scratch!).
-You can navigate to your working directory (code) by navigating to `/mloscratch/homes/<your username>`.

-You can also see a pictorial description [here](https://wiki.rcp.epfl.ch/en/home/CaaS/how-to-vscode).

 ## File management